isomerpages/moe-peicaisec/_student-development/Education and Career Guidance/Education and Career Guidance (ECG).md

 play a part in their community.
 <br>•<strong>Exploring opportunities</strong>&nbsp;- Where do I want to go?
-Develop students' self-directedness and confidence to explore and leverage education and career opportunities while respecting the value of all occupations.</p>
+Develop students' self-directedness and confidence to explore and leverage education and career opportunities while respecting the value of all occupations.
-<p><strong>• Staying relevant</strong>&nbsp;- How do I get there?
+<br><strong>• Staying relevant</strong>&nbsp;- How do I get there?
 Build students'
 adaptability and resilience to embrace the need for lifelong learning.</p>
 <h4><strong>ECG Experiences @ PCSS</strong></h4>
 <p>Through the ECG Experiences, we seek to guide our students to:
-<br>•become more aware of their own strengths and interests
+<br>• become more aware of their own strengths and interests
 <br>• understand the relevant courses of study at post-secondary institutions
 <br>• explore different industries and careers</p>
 <p>The wide variety of ECG experiences in PCSS aim to enable our students